 Speculation is rife surrounding Brook campaigning at 154 pounds, which he certainly needs to do, whilst boiling down to 147 for one more clash against Khan could be the last straw.

-As Khan has previously accepted an offer to move up to 155 pounds last time out when facing Canelo Alvarez in May 2016, it’s possible Brook could ask for a catchweight of 150, although the Bolton man could insist on welterweight in order to get some sort of upper hand in negotiations.
+As Khan has previously accepted an offer to move up to 155 pounds last time out when facing Canelo Alvarez in May 2016, it’s possible Brook could ask for a catchweight of 150.
+However, the Bolton man could insist on welterweight to get some upper hand in negotiations.

 Whatever the outcome, an encounter still looks a far way off at the moment as Brook and Khan deal with respective recoveries, coupled with lengthy spells out of action.